borkdude/plsci/README.md

 2. Run `script/compile-libplsci`.
 Currently this build script contains some macOS-specific things like `.dylib` and `install_name_tool`.
-This will be made more portable later on.
+This will be made more portable later on (PR welcome).

 2. Run `cargo pgx run pg13`.
 Then try it out: